muxinc/spaces-livekit-broadcast-layouts/README.md

-# Mux Spaces Broadcast Layouts
+# Spaces LiveKit Broadcast Layouts

 These are a set of [LiveKit compatible](https://docs.livekit.io/server/egress/custom-template/) layouts for their composite recording functionality.